UCDNJJ/ucdnjj.github.io/_pages/leaderboard.markdown

 Greenleaf_Lab | 307.7887 | 4
 Tanaka_Lab | 312 | 5

-The leaderboard will be updated each Friday based on results in Dropbox or emails to nelson.johansen@alleninstute.org
+The leaderboard will be updated each Friday based on results in Dropbox or emails to nelson.johansen@alleninstute.org.

+Details about team scoring can be found on our [Evaluation page](https://biccnchallenge.org/evaluation/#evaluation-metrics).